 This process helps clients dramatically improve their outlook on work and life, while improving their leadership skills and unlocking their potential." http://coachfederation.org/need/landing.cfm?ItemNumber=978

-Most credible coaches attend programs that enable certification through the International Coach Federation.
+Credible coaches attend programs that enable certification through the International Coach Federation or other bodies.
 This rigorous process involves academic and experiential learning, complemented by hours of practice experience and supervision by senior coaches.
 A final written exam and actual demonstration of coaching completes the process.

 I pursued coaching certification at the Hudson Institute of Coaching in California (which I highly recommend, if you're pondering whether to become a coach yourself). http://hudsoninstitute.com/

 "It's lonely at the top" is a popular saying that resonates with many executives.
 The pressures are constant and sometimes extreme.
 Many of the 'rules', such as political savvy, aren't spelled out (and fluctuate), but they're crucial to decipher in order to ensure sustained success.
 On top of all that, the very strengths that helped a rising star to receive multiple promotions can be the ones that derail a promising career.
 Why is that?
 A common reason is that an overplayed strength can become a flaw.
 In my case, a strong presence and extraverted way of being helped me to get noticed.
 I wasn't shy about contributing in meetings and what I said influenced others.
 Unfortunately, as a young executive with no leadership training, I didn't understand that the positional power was compounding my impact, and I was seen as intimidating and even dominating.
 Eek!
 It wasn't until I worked with an executive coach and a great CEO that I quit resisting and started learning how to throttle back these tendencies so that I could enhance my effectiveness.